-Telegram chief Pavel Durov to appear in court after French arrest
+Telegram Chief Pavel Durov To Appear In Court After French Arrest

 "We immediately asked French authorities to explain the reasons for this detention and demanded that his rights be protected and that consular access be granted.
 Up to now, the French side is refusing to cooperate on this question," Russia's embassy in Paris said in a statement reported by the Ria Novosti news agency.

+Russian foreign ministry spokeswoman Maria Zakharova said Moscow had asked for consular access to 39-year-old Durov, saying that as he also had French citizenship "France considers that it is his main nationality".

-Businessman Elon Musk, who owns the X social media platform, posted a hashtag #FreePavel and commented in French, "Liberte Liberte!
+Businessman Elon Musk posted the hashtag #FreePavel on the X social media platform he owns and commented in French, "Liberte Liberte!
 Liberte?"
 (Freedom Freedom!
 Freedom?).

 Former US presidential candidate Robert F. Kennedy Jr said, also on X, that "the need to protect free speech has never been more urgent".